Household Support Fund

 Automatic payments to residents

-• Please note the deadline for cashing in the vouchers has now passed
+Please note the deadline for cashing in the vouchers is 30 days from the date in your letter.

-Automatic payments were paid via Post Office vouchers.
-Residents who have been identified are automatically eligible and won’t need to apply for the funding - the payments were sent out directly to those households and individuals.
-Payment amounts were also dependent upon individual circumstances.
+Automatic payments are paid via Post Office vouchers.
+Residents who have been identified are automatically eligible and won’t need to apply for the funding - the payments are being sent out directly to those households and individuals.
+Payment amounts are dependent upon individual circumstances.

 When you receive your letter with your voucher, please make sure you cash it in at any UK Post Office as soon as you can.
 Please make sure you bring ONE of the following items as identification: